 With the recent purchase of Boxcryptor, Dropbox has indicated that private encryption will be coming to Dropbox Business.
 Whether the original Dropbox will enjoy the same benefit is still being determined.

 File versioning with Dropbox depends on your account.
 Dropbox Basic, Plus and Family plans have 30 days of file versioning, though higher-tier paid plans increase that number to 365 days.
 In terms of collaboration, Dropbox offers great flexibility, as it integrates with both Microsoft Office and Google Workspace apps, alongside a slew of other third-party integrations.

 File synchronization remains one of Dropbox’s best features.
 With selective sync, you determine which files or folders get synced with your account and which ones are omitted.
 Another option is called smart sync, or online-only sync.
 This setting lets you identify files or folders to keep on your Dropbox account only, which frees up space on your hard drive.

 Additionally, Dropbox supports block-level syncing, which only syncs changes made to a file rather than the entire file all over again.
 Dropbox ranks highly as a fast cloud storage service.

-Dropbox’s free plan, at 2GB, is only enough to try the service, and you’ll need one of Dropbox’s paid plans to make it a viable alternative to pCloud.
+Dropbox’s free plan, at 2GB, is only enough to try the service, and you’ll need one of Dropbox’s paid plans to make it a viable alternative to pCloud (learn more in our pCloud vs Dropbox comparison).
 Paid plans start at $119.88 per year or $9.99 per month for 2TB of storage.
 Our Dropbox review and Dropbox pricing guide go into more detail.

 - 1 user